silversub/terraform/tf-provider.md

    Example output:
    ```
-   This command will rewrite the configuration files in the given directory so
+   This command rewrites the configuration files in the given directory so
-   that they use the new syntax features from Terraform v0.12, and will identify
+   that they use the new syntax features from Terraform v0.12, and identify
    any constructs that may need to be adjusted for correct operation with
    Terraform v0.12.